Alexjkrause/CARLIOS/README.md

-# This is a Monte Carlo version of the CARLIOS model, as used in the paper Krause et al.
+# This is a Monte Carlo version of the CARLIOS model, as used in the paper Krause et al. (in revision with Nature Geoscience)

 This model is an adaptation of the CARMER model by Dal Corso et al. (2020), which is a box model of the Earth system, including a crust, 3 ocean boxes, and an atmosphere.
-In CARLIOS the Hg cycle is removed, and Li, Os and Si cycles are included.
+In CARLIOS the Hg cycle is removed, and Li, Os and Si cycles are included, as well as a few other changes.

 CARLIOS was created to investigate the Middle Eocene Climatic Optimum event (~40.5 - 40 Ma).
 There are a number of files included in this package: